 While some credit bureaus have their distinct computations and algorithms for calculating your credit score, your financial decisions and your financial stability are still primarily influencing the result of those algorithms.

-You must focus on the credit rating for your business because that is how you will be securing loans and financial help in the future.
+You must focus on the credit rating for your business because that is how you will be securing funding and financial help in the future.
 Cash is an important resource for every business, and so it must be for your brand as well.
-The best way to make sure that your business has the right reserves when it comes to cash is to go out into the market for an external loan or a small business loan.
-To qualify for such a loan, your credit score must be good at all times.
+The best way to make sure that your business has the right reserves when it comes to cash is to go out into the market for an external funding or small business funding.
+To qualify for such a funding, your credit score must be good at all times.

 How Are Credit Scores Calculated?